-Should it be necessary for you to change or cancel your child's session, you must email the Payment Registrar Office at children@clevelandymca.org at least two weeks prior to the beginning of the session.
+Should it be necessary for you to change or cancel your child's session, you must contact your YMCA at least two weeks prior to the beginning of the session.
 All payments toward sessions cancelled less than 2 weeks prior to the first day of that session are non-refundable.